Mission Codename More Mawr

 From that point on, they basically became obsessed with wine.
 Jon planted a half-acre on his parents’ property in San Diego.
 The wine was good… but not great.
 During a visit to the Eola-Amity Hills, Jon and Kathy felt a connection with the appellation, and the rest is history.
 Almost.
 All they needed next was a rockstar winemaker to keep up with the high level of quality wines being made in the area.

 Enter Rachel Rose.
 She took over in 2010 and was NOT impressed with the double-wide trailer, incessant rain, or the run-down house/basement winery.
 But she knew they could only go up from there.
 And up they went as this wine lays testament to their dedication and skill.

 Our advice?
 Get a bunch!
-And keep a bottle on permanent rotation in a safe, cool place for optimum enjoyment during the warm months ahead.
+And keep a bottle on permanent rotation in a safe, cool place for optimum enjoyment during the last days of summer and beyond.

 92 Points – Wine Enthusiast